 You do not have to take part in this research project to receive treatment at this hospital.
-Other options are available; these include medication or Cognitive Behaviour Therapy with a psychologist or online courses.
-You can also discuss the options with your local doctor.
+Other options are available; these include Cognitive Behaviour Therapy with a psychologist or other online courses.
+You can also discuss the options with your local clinician.